 In order to write a makeup exam or quiz, you must inform Dr. Dilkes or your lab instructor of your absence before the start of the exam or your scheduled lab period.
 Any student who does not do so will forfeit the chance to write a makeup exam or quiz and a grade of zero will be assigned.

 It is the student’s responsibility to contact Dr. Dilkes or the lab instructor prior to missing an exam or quiz.
 A message from a family member or friend is not acceptable.
 Contact may be an email, message on the instructor's office answering machine, or a message to the Biology Office (424-1102).

 Makeup Lecture Exams:

-It is critical that you inform Dr. Dilkes of your intention to write a makeup lecture exam.
-If you fail to do so, then there is no guarantee that an exam will be ready for you on May 3.
+It is critical that you email Dr. Dilkes of your intention to write a makeup lecture exam.
+If you fail to do so, then there is no guarantee that an exam will be ready for you on December 6.

 Makeup Lab Quizzes and Exit Questions: